-In Portland, rat control is incredibly important.
+In Portland rat control is incredibly important.
 We have a multitude of gardens, aging garages and old homes that are totally vulnerable to city rats.
 This article will describe why ignoring rats can create more problems for the environment, and what we can do to help.

-Portland Rats as Invasive Species
+Portland Rat Control is Invasive Species Control

 It’s important to recognize that rats, particularly Norway and roof rats, did not choose to be here.
 Humans unintentionally introduced Norway rats and roof rats across the globe.
 They exist because we exist.
 First, let’s imagine a pre settler colonist time.
 Before either Norway or roof rats were introduced, native rats lived here.